Canon 2000D vs Sony A77

 Studio photographers will appreciate that the Sony A77 (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 2000D is a recent model that features in the current product line-up of Canon.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A77 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
-Further information on the two cameras, as well as related accessories, can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Sony A77 Manual.
+Further information on the features and operation of the 2000D and A77 can be found, respectively, in the Canon 2000D Manual (free pdf) or the online Sony A77 Manual.

 So what is the bottom line?
 Is the Canon 2000D better than the Sony A77 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.